biertisch/biertisch/README.md

 ---
 ## Background
-Before moving into programming, I worked in philosophy research and teaching.
-In 2025, I completed a PhD in Philosophy with a thesis on the concept of the grotesque.
-I taught seminars on Philosophy of Art, 20th-Century Continental Philosophy, and an introductory Philosophy course for medical students at King’s College London.
+Before moving into programming, I worked in philosophy research and teaching, completing a PhD on the concept of the grotesque and teaching seminars at King’s College London.

-This background strengthened my skills in **analytical problem-solving**, **structured reasoning**, and **clear communication** - abilities I now bring into my coding journey.
+This background strengthened my skills in **analytical problem-solving**, **structured reasoning**, and **clear communication** - abilities I now bring into coding.